-So while we’re talking mainly about acne below, I just want to mention that whatever you have going on with your skin, they can absolutely help.
+So while we’re talking mainly about acne below, whatever you have going on with your skin, they can absolutely help.

-And treat people of all ages.
-Obviously teenagers often run into acne and other skin issues, but many adults do too, and infants and kids are often brought in with issues, as well.
+And they treat people of all ages.
+Obviously, teenagers often run into acne and other skin issues, but many adults do too.
+And infants and kids are often brought in with issues, as well.

-Any of these issues can be incredibly challenging to deal with emotionally.
-Fortunately, you can get rid of acne by taking a natural acne treatment approach, and the same goes for these other issues.
+Any of these issues can be hard to deal with emotionally.
+Fortunately, you can get rid of acne by doing natural acne treatment.
+And the same goes for these other issues.

 Today, a few of them share their tips…